Madak1/2DPASS-MOS/README.md

 ## Results

-You can find the models with the scores below from this repository.
+You can find the models with the scores below from this [link](https://drive.google.com/file/d/1VhlFOA7pM5ue0rWLJ4DXhIEYtkvBT4zK).

 |Model (validation)|mIoU|mIoU (TTA)|
 |:---:|:---:|:---:|